Flags At Half-mast As China Mourns Late Premier - UrduPoint

 AFP journalists in Beijing on Thursday morning saw national flags flying at half-mast in a smoggy Tiananmen Square and other locations.

-State news agency Xinhua reported that flags would be lowered at government buildings across mainland China and in the semi-autonomous regions of Hong Kong and Macau.
+Security officers closed off walkways near the cemetery, although roads remained open for vehicles to drive through.

+Attempts to film the entrance of the cemetery from a moving car were blocked by a police vehicle.

-Li became premier in 2013, and his decade-long tenure witnessed a shift from the more consensus-based rule of former leaders towards Xi's more concentrated style.
+Li's decade-long tenure saw a shift from the more consensus-based rule of former leaders towards Xi's more concentrated style.

 The appointment of a key Xi ally, Li Qiang, as his successor was seen as a sign that his reformist agenda had fallen by the wayside as Beijing tightened its grip over the economy.